 The combined benefits make IHT an attractive renewable energy choice for offices aiming for low energy use or aiming to meet Carbon Reduction Commitments.

-Interseasonal Heat Transfer provides sustainable energy to buildings by providing solar space heating and natural cooling through one integrated design.
+Interseasonal Heat Transfer provides clean heating to buildings by providing solar space heating and natural cooling through one integrated design.

 See Ground Source Energy | Clean Energy Cashback